ThirtySomething/Weatherstation/Readme.md

 # Weatherstation

 This project will address a [Tinkerforge weather station][TFURL].
 There are
-  - The device for reading the data of the weather station.
+  - The `device` for reading the data of the weather station.
-  - The remote device for dealing with the data in form of saving them, historize them and compress them somehow.
+  - The `remotedevice` for dealing with the data in form of saving them, historize them and compress them somehow.
-  - The UI for displaying the data processed by the remote device.
+  - The UI for displaying the data processed by the `remotedevice`.

 ## General information